supernova0311/interview-wrapper/Readme.md

-# 🎯 coding and behavioural Interview Platform
+# 🎯 AI Intregrated Interview Platform

 Welcome to the *coding Interview Platform, a one-stop solution to revolutionize technical interviews using **AI, **DSA automation, **real-time proctoring, and **interactive candidate preparation*.